Project-Ampact/project-insert-name-here/backend/documentation.md

 - Description: Create a new assignmnet
 - Request `POST /assignment/`
     - body:
-        - message: Text content of the comment
-        - poster: User id of the account posting the comment
-        - pid: Post id to post comment to
+        - title: (String) assignment title
+        - description: (String) assignment description
+        - totalMarks: (Integer) total marks the assignment is out of
+        - fileTypes: (Array) list of file endings that submissions can have (optional)
+        - dueDate: (Date) due date of assignment (optional)
     - example:
     ```
         fetch('http://localhost:8000/', {